-While many safety protocols remain in place for those we serve in our senior living communities, we’re pleased to provide a number of ways for our residents to safely connect with family and friends.
+While many safety protocols remain in place for those in our senior living communities, we’re pleased to provide a number of ways for our residents to safely connect with family and friends.
 These connections are vitally important to the health and well-being of those we serve.
-Most recently, several of our communities have begun welcoming scheduled care visits from designated Essential Caregivers.
+Following guidance from state Departments of Health, some of our communities have begun welcoming back visitors indoors, as well as scheduled care visits from designated Essential Caregivers.

 As an organization, we are committed to transparent and timely reporting of any occurrences of the virus to our assisted living, memory care, and long-term care residents, their family members, our team members, and to our state and federal health agencies.
 We continue to carefully follow guidelines provided by the Centers for Disease Control and Prevention (CDC), the Centers for Medicare and Medicaid Services (CMS), and our local and state health agencies in our ongoing effort to minimize the transmission of COVID-19 in our communities.

 - Why Should I Get Vaccinated?